team-eternity/eternity/docs/readme.txt

     format ExMy or MAPxx, it wasn't possible to use parameterized special Teleport_NewMap or linedef type 74 (Exit to map).
 THANKS TO Afterglow FOR THIS FIX.
+  * Increased the support for MAPINFO fields, as needed with many megawads (still in progress).
   * Fixed various bugs about unusual level transitions.
 Thanks to the UMAPINFO standard for driving these fixes.
   * Improved support for numbering the ExMy and MAPxy going beyond their